abiraja2004/awesome_nlp/README.md

 - All the functions that are used for adapting the data but were not yet embedded in the classes from data.py are now in utils.py.
 - NPLM_Summarizer in NPLM.py is the general neural language model as represented in Figure 3a.
 NPLM_Summarizer uses an Encoder object to calculate the encoding within the forward function.
 - Encoder.py currently contains two encoders, BOW_Encoder and Attention_Based_Encoder.
-- Decoder.py currently contains only a Greedy_Encoder, that needs a (trained) model and input documents to generate summaries.
+- Decoder.py contains both a Greedy and a Beam Search decoder that need a (trained) model and input documents to generate summaries.
+Beam Search decoder needs to be initialized with some parameters, such as beam size.
+If you want to check the hypothesis generation process, use the verbose mode.
 - The way main.py works now, is that it estimates summaries after every epoch (with a greedy decoder) and saves them in 'summaries.txt', so that you can keep track of the summaries that are generated while the algorithm is running.
 - Adam seems to work much faster than SGD.